How to use videos to upgrade your business

 Follow these simple guidelines and you’ll be left with a video that will enhance your website, increase the power of your message, better train your employees, or all of the above.
 A video that helps you achieve any of your business goals is money well spent.

-(Article as appeared in the April/May 2017 edition of INBusiness, a Newton-Needham Chamber business newspaper. )3 u's, context, Vertical video syndrome, why hire a video production professional?
+(Featured in Production Hub and article as appeared in the April/May 2017 edition of INBusiness, a Newton-Needham Chamber business newspaper. )3 u's, context, Vertical video syndrome, why hire a video production professional?